skip to content

 Quebec currently provides a QST rebate of 36% of the QST payable on the acquisition or construction of a new residential rental complex in the province.
 The rebate is gradually phased out where units have a fair market value of more than $200,000 and is eliminated where units have a fair market value of $225,000 or more.

-The enhanced rebate will apply where construction begins after Sept.
-13, 2023 but before 2031 and is substantially completed before 2036.
-It will result in a rebate of 100% of the GST or federal portion of the HST, with no maximum.
+The enhanced rebate applies where construction begins after Sept.
+13, 2023, but before 2031 and is substantially completed before 2036.
+If conditions are met, the rebate amounts to 100% of the GST or federal portion of the HST, with no maximum.

-Because the enhanced rebate is intended to stimulate supplies of new residential rental units, neither substantial renovations of existing residential complexes nor the construction of new residential complexes with fewer than four units (e.g., condominium units, single-unit housing, duplexes, triplexes, etc.) will qualify, although they may continue to qualify for the existing new rental property rebate.
+Because the enhanced rebate is intended to stimulate supplies of new residential rental units, neither substantial renovations of existing residential complexes nor the construction of new residential complexes with fewer than four units—such as condominium units, single-unit housing, duplexes, and triplexes—will qualify, although they may continue to qualify for the existing new rental property rebate.

 The federal government also encouraged its provincial counterparts to consider providing relief with respect to the provincial component of the HST.
-Four of the five participating provinces have announced rebate programs for the provincial component of the HST on new rental properties:
+All five of the participating provinces have announced rebate programs for the provincial component of the HST on new rental properties:

-• Newfoundland and Labrador intends to introduce new residential rental property rebates as part of a five-point plan to increase the availability of affordable housing.
+Newfoundland and Labrador introduced new residential rental property rebates as part of a five-point plan to increase the availability of affordable housing.
 Purpose-built rental properties will be eligible for a 100% rebate of the 10% provincial portion of the HST on qualifying properties.
-In addition, other purchased or owner-built residential rental properties that do not qualify for the enhanced rebate may be eligible for a 36% rebate of the provincial portion of the HST to a maximum of $12,600 per unit.
+In addition, other purchased or owner-built residential rental properties that do not qualify for the enhanced rebate are now eligible for a 36% rebate of the provincial portion of the HST to a maximum of $12,600 per unit.

-• Prince Edward Island intends to rebate 100% of the 10% provincial portion of the HST to a maximum rebate of $35,000 per unit where construction is started on or after Sept.
-14, 2023 and the complex is completed before 2029.
-Projects completed after 2028 and before 2035 would qualify for a reduced rebate.
-The program would be harmonized with the federal process and would be reviewed after three years to evaluate its effectiveness.
+Prince Edward Island introduced a 100% rebate of the 10% provincial portion of the HST to a maximum rebate of $35,000 per unit where construction is started on or after Sept.
+14, 2023, and the complex is completed before 2029.
+Projects completed after 2028 and before 2035 will qualify for a reduced rebate.

-• Nova Scotia has introduced legislation that will allow the CRA to rebate the 10% provincial portion of the HST on new purpose-built rental housing where construction begins on or after Sept.
-14, 2023 and before 2031 and is substantially completed before 2036.
+Nova Scotia introduced a rebate of the 10% provincial portion of the HST on new purpose-built rental housing where construction begins on or after Sept.
+14, 2023, and before 2031 and is substantially completed before 2036.

-• Ontario intends to increase the current new residential rental property rebate to 100% of the 8% provincial portion of the HST on purpose-built rental housing where construction begins on or after Sept.
-14, 2023 and before 2031 and is substantially completed before 2036.
+Ontario increased the current new residential rental property rebate to 100% of the 8% provincial portion of the HST on purpose-built rental housing where construction begins on or after Sept.
+14, 2023, and before 2031 and is substantially completed before 2036.
 New rental properties that do not qualify for the enhanced rebate may continue to be eligible for the existing rebate of 75% of the provincial portion of the HST to a maximum of $24,000 per unit.

 This publication has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The publication cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact BDO Canada LLP to discuss these matters in the context of your particular circumstances.
 BDO Canada LLP, its partners, employees and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this publication or for any decision based on it.